Christy Kinahan: Criminal career

 Kinahan was wanted by Irish authorities for cashing £16,000 of stolen traveller's cheques which were taken in an armed robbery.
 In early 1997, he was arrested on the stolen cheque charges after returning to Dublin to attend his father's funeral.
 Kinahan was denied bail and eventually jailed for four years at Portlaoise Prison, Ireland's main maximum security prison.
-He studied for two degrees whilst in prison. and refused early release in 2001 to complete a degree.
+He studied for two degrees whilst in prison, and refused early release in 2001 to complete a degree.
 While in prison he also learned to speak both Spanish and Dutch.
 He moved to Europe in the early 2000s, where he is suspected of setting up drug routes into Western Europe for Mexican and Colombian cartels, and the Russian mafia.

 He is believed, by UK detectives, to have laundered drug-dealing profits by funding 27 fixed horse races between December 2002 and August 2004.
 As a result of the alleged conspiracy, jockeys Kieren Fallon, Darren Williams and Fergal Lynch, faced criminal horse race-fixing charges at the Old Bailey.

 By February 2010 Kinahan was awaiting sentence in Belgium on money laundering charges.

 His home was raided by Spanish police in 2010, he spent a few months in jail, though no charges were brought.
-This allowed him to then continue on directing an international drug supply operation from his €6m villa in Estepona on the Costa del Sol.
+This allowed him to then continue on directing an international drug supply operation from his €6 million villa in Estepona on the Costa del Sol.

 His ex-wife lived in Dublin and died in 2015.
-His son Daniel is a boxing promoter, lives in a villa in Guadalmina and allegedly runs the day-to-day aspects of his father's gang.
+His son Daniel is a boxing promoter, lived in a villa in Guadalmina before moving to Dubai, and allegedly ran the day-to-day aspects of his father's gang until Daniel was extradited and arrested in Ireland in August 2026.
 He was probably the main target of the Regency Hotel shooting.
 His son Christopher Jr is also involved in boxing.

 In March 2016 Julio Martinez, the chief prosecutor for the Marbella area, told El País that charges against Kinahan for money laundering were imminent.
 Christy Kinahan already has convictions for money laundering in Ireland, the Netherlands and Belgium.

 In September 2020 Spanish authorities charged Kinahan with passport fraud.